Yinghao-Li/HTML-save/mds/2019-04-05-Dimensionality-Reduction.md

 ### PCA Summary

-- Customary to center and scale a data set so that it has zero mean and unit variance along each feature; (<font color=red> Where does this "unit variance" come from? </font>)
+- Customary to center and scale a data set so that it has zero mean and unit variance along each feature;
 - Typically select $k$ such that residual error is small;
 - PCA is a good idea when:
   - the data forms a single point cloud in space;